-- □ Teacher enthusiastically demonstrates depth of content knowledge - ☐ Teacher demonstrates importance of content by relating it to authentic, real-world situations - Teacher describes personal experiences that relate to the content - Teacher signals excitement for content by - Physical gestures - Voice tone - Dramatization of information - □ Teacher strategically adjusts his/her energy level in response to student engagement
+- ☐ Teacher enthusiastically demonstrates depth of content knowledge - ☐ Teacher demonstrates importance of content by relating it to authentic, real-world situations - Teacher describes personal experiences that relate to the content Teacher signals excitement for content by - - Physical gestures - Voice tone - Dramatization of information - ☐ Teacher strategically adjusts his/her energy level in response to student engagement

-- Students say that the teacher "likes the content" and "likes teaching" - Student attention levels or cognitive engagement increase when the teacher demonstrates enthusiasm and intensity for the content
+- Students say that the teacher "likes the content" and "likes teaching" - ☐ Student attention levels or cognitive engagement increase when the teacher demonstrates enthusiasm and intensity for the content

 Not Using Beginning Developing Applying Innovating Demonstrating intensity and enthusiasm Strategy was called for but not exhibited.
 Uses strategy incorrectly or with parts missing.
 Demonstrates intensity and enthusiasm by sharing a deep level of content knowledge in a variety of ways.
-Demonstrates intensity and enthusiasm by sharing a deep level of content knowledge in a variety of ways and monitors the extent to which these activities enhance student engagement.
-Adapts and creates new strategies for unique student needs and situations.
+Demonstrates intensity and enthusiasm by sharing a deep level of content knowledge in a variety of ways and monitors the extent to which these activities enhance Adapts and creates new strategies for unique student needs and situations.

-Not Using Beginning Developing Applying Innovating Demonstrating intensity and enthusiasm How can you begin to incorporate some aspects of this strategy into your instruction?
-How can you demonstrate intensity and enthusiasm by sharing a deep level of content in a variety of ways?
-In addition to demonstrating intensity and enthusiasm by sharing a deep level of content knowledge in a variety of ways, how can you monitor the extent to which these activities enhance student engagement?
-How might you adapt and create new strategies for demonstrating intensity and enthusiasm for the content that address unique student needs and situations?
-What are you learning about your students as you adapt and create new strategies?
+No.4 Union Danianian Barrataniana A I i I Not Using Beginning Developing Applying Innovating Demonstrating How can you How can you In addition to How might you What are you intensity and enthusiasm begin to incorporate some aspects of this strategy into your instruction? demonstrate intensity and enthusiasm by sharing a deep level of content in a variety of ways? demonstrating intensity and enthusiasm by sharing a deep level of content knowledge in a variety of ways, how can you monitor the extent to which these activities enhance student engagement? adapt and create new strategies for demonstrating intensity and enthusiasm for the content that address unique student needs and situations? learning about your students as you adapt and create new strategies?